-Founded over 20 years ago, Edinburgh M.E.
-Self-Help Group (edmesh) is a support group for people with myalgic encephalomyelitis.
+Founded over 30 years ago in 1987, Edinburgh M.E.
+Self-Help Group (edmesh) is a support group for people with Myalgic Encephalomyelitis/ Chronic Fatigue Syndrome.
 We are a membership organisation run by a committee of volunteers and have no paid staff.
-Most of the committee have M.E. themselves.
+Most of the committee have M.E./CFS themselves.

 We currently have over 150 members.
 Most of our members live in Edinburgh and the surrounding areas but we have members further afield too.
 They range in age from teenagers to septuagenarians.
-Most members have M.E. but we have members who are carers too.
+Most members have M.E./CFS but we have members who are Carers too.

 You need to submit a membership form with payment.
 See our membership for full instructions.

-We have two Open Meetings a year; these are meetings with a guest speaker who gives a talk on a topic related to M.E.
+We have two Open Meetings a year.
+These are meetings with a guest speaker who gives a talk on a topic related to M.E./CFS.
 The meetings are held in central Edinburgh and transport can normally be arranged to and from the venue if required.
 There is usually a break in between the talk and a question and answer session, during which refreshments are served.

 These are informal monthly meetings.
 They are normally held on the first Wednesday of each month at 2.30pm.
 Because the number of people attending cafe meetings is fewer compared to our other events, they can be a good introduction to edmesh and provide a better opportunity to chat to others on a one-to-one basis.
 A number of attendees have made friends this way.